 Grounds for resignation or dismissal include misuse or abuse of the financial supports available to a minister, and misleading the prime minister, one’s cabinet or parliamentary colleagues, or Parliament itself.
 On some occasions ministers who are the subject of an accusation will stand aside until matters have been investigated.
 If no serious fault on the part of the minister is established, their cabinet position will be restored.

 Vicarious responsibility is the one aspect of individual ministerial responsibility where the consequences of a breach are most debated.
 In one view, even where a minister is unaware of an action taken by a subordinate, he or she should resign.
 The contrary view, held by successive New Zealand governments, is that rectification should be placed ahead of resignation.

 After the Cave Creek tragedy of 28 April 1995 – when a Department of Conservation viewing platform on the West Coast of the South Island collapsed, killing 14 people and seriously injuring several others – a commission of inquiry found that the department was at fault.
-The minister of conservation, Denis Marshall, chose not to resign but instead he stayed on in his position to remedy the faults that had contributed to the disaster.
-Eventually he resigned, but not from cabinet, only as minister of conservation.
+The minister of conservation, Denis Marshall, chose not to resign but to stay on to remedy the faults that had contributed to the disaster.
+Eventually he resigned, not from cabinet, but as minister of conservation.
 His announcement to Parliament on 30 May 1996 explicitly stated the rectification view: ‘On ministerial responsibility, Ministers should at the very least publicly make themselves accountable and ensure that the errors will not occur again.
 I believe I have done that.
 I said in the House last November that I am profoundly sorry.
 Today I am taking a further step to express my sorrow for what happened that fateful day at Cave Creek.’